Zander Clark: Heart of Midlothian

 On 2 September 2022, Clark joined Scottish Premiership club Heart of Midlothian on a three-year contract.
 He made his debut for the club on 24 December 2022, coming on as a substitute after Craig Gordon broke his leg.

 Clark himself was injured ahead of the 2023–24 season.
 As of 12 October 2023, he had the highest save percentage in the Scottish Premiership during the 2023–24 season.

 Clark lost his first-team place in the 2024–25 season, but in January 2025 signed a new contract with the club until 2027.

+On 10 January 2026, Clark joined League One club Doncaster Rovers on loan for the remainder of the season.

 International career

 Clark received his first call-up to the senior Scotland squad in August 2021 for games against Denmark, Moldova and Austria.
 He earned his second call up in November 2021.
 He pulled out of the Scotland squad in June 2022 as he was due to get married.

-Clarke was recalled to the Scotland squad in March 2023, as he played regularly for Hearts following an injury to Craig Gordon.
+Clark was recalled to the Scotland squad in March 2023, as he played regularly for Hearts following an injury to Craig Gordon.
 He made his international debut in a friendly against France on 17 October 2023, aged 31.

 He was called up to Scotland's provisional squad for UEFA Euro 2024.